linode/docs/docs/guides/databases/postgresql/centos-install-and-use-postgresql/index.md

 image: postgreSQL.jpg
 modified_by:
   name: Linode
-title: "CentOS 8: Install and Use PostgreSQL"
-h1_title: "How to Install and Use PostgreSQL on CentOS 8"
+title: "How to Install and Use PostgreSQL on CentOS 8"
-enable_h1: true
+title_meta: "CentOS 8: Install and Use PostgreSQL"
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny